HUU/Junction/tests/wiki/TS/Sample.md

 Alternatively,

 - Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
+- And if you have sub points, put four spaces before the dash or star:
     - Like this
     - And this